Extreme Ops: Plot

 They reach a steep cliff and decide to tether down to a gap for their escape.
 Will parachutes to safety, but Silo is shot in the abdomen.
 Kittie tends to his wounds while armed with a rocket launcher.
 The group splits up, with Ian, Chloe, and Mark attempting to escape.
 At the hideout, Yana betrays Pavlov and conspires with Jeffery to escape together.

 Will, who had been hiding on a tree, frees himself and escapes.
 The next day, Pavlov and his henchmen resume their pursuit.
 Mark sets a trap while Ian and Chloe escape through another gap.
 Kittie tries to fire the rocket at the helicopter but misses, narrowly avoiding hitting Jeffery and Yana in a cable car.
 Mark manages to disable the helicopter by jamming the tail rotors with a cable, causing it to crash.

 As an avalanche is triggered, Ian and Chloe ski for their lives, successfully capturing it on video for the commercial.
 They take cover behind a rock, narrowly escaping the snowslide.
 Back in the States, the commercial is positively received, and it is scheduled for television broadcast.

 The film concludes with a phone call from Kittie to Ian, prompting him to look out the window.
 To his surprise, he sees Will, Chloe, Kittie, and Silo on top of a train, performing stunts just like they did at the beginning of the film.
 The four enthusiasts release their skateboards, which fly through the commercial's billboard, with one of them passing through Chloe's mouth.
 Ian smiles and remarks, "There we go again."

 Production

+In May 2000, it was reported that Michael Zaidan, a recent graduate of the American Film Institute, secured a low-six-figure deal to write The Extremists, an action project with Christian Duguay attached to helm and Moshe Diamant to produce.

-Budgeted at $40 million, the film was financed via the German film fund Apollo Media, Canadian tax shelter monies and foreign presales.
+Budgeted at $40 million, the film was financed via the German film fund ApolloMedia, Canadian tax shelter monies, and foreign presales.
 Producers were Moshe Diamant's Signature Entertainment and Jan Fantl's Quality International.
 Mark Damon's MDP Worldwide handled some of the film's presales.
-The film was originally titled The Extremists by Duguay for its main plot concerning both "extreme" sports and terrorists, but the title was changed to avoid the obvious negative connotations in a terror-obsessed post-9/11 society.
+It was originally titled The Extremists.

+In October 2001, it was reported that Paramount Pictures had acquired distribution rights.

 Critical reception

 The film was panned by critics.
-The film holds a 7% rating on Rotten Tomatoes based on 68 reviews.
-The site's consensus stating: "The various stunts in Extreme Ops can't compensate for the inane storyline and bad dialogue."
+It holds a 7% rating on Rotten Tomatoes based on 68 reviews, with the site's consensus stating: "The various stunts in Extreme Ops can't compensate for the inane storyline and bad dialogue."
 On Metacritic, it has a score of 17 out of 100 based on reviews from 14 critics, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.